dineshkummarc/iwarehouse-hris-payroll/README.md

 **Employee BioTrans**
 *	Show Employee list filter with date and payroll group.
 *	Select Employee to show Biometric Transaction and Memo List.

+**DTR**
+*	Show employee duty hours within the payroll date
+*	Print Daily Time Record with each employee base on their attendance logs
+*	Show holidays and Vacation Leave

 **Time Log**
+*	Generate time for every employee who is under that payroll group
 *	This module is to generate the employee attendance within designated payroll date.
 *	Show Employee no. of hrs duty per day from cut-off date to payroll day.